Dexter Reid

-Dexter Devon Reid Jr. (born March 18, 1981) is a former American football safety.
-He was drafted by the New England Patriots in the fourth round of the 2004 NFL Draft after playing his college football at the University of North Carolina.
+Dexter Devon Reid Jr. (born March 18, 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the New England Patriots in the fourth round of the 2004 NFL draft after playing college football for the North Carolina Tar Heels.
 Reid is a two-time Super Bowl champion, having won a trophy with the Patriots and Indianapolis Colts in 2005 and 2007 respectively.

-High school career
+Early life

 Reid attended Granby High School in Norfolk, Virginia where he was an honorable mention All-USA Today selection, the district Player of the Year and first-team all-state selection as a senior making 62 tackles, 3 interceptions and 5 blocked field goals.
 He also played quarterback on offense and had 1,400 yards total offense.

 In his career, he passed for 2,000 yards and 20 touchdowns along with 960 yards rushing and 12 scores.

 In addition, he competed in track and basketball, winning the state triple jump title as a senior and earning a two-time all-district selection in basketball.